Tuesday 26th July 2016

 One of the biggest issues for independent eCommerce retailers can be delivery.
 It’s becoming increasingly difficult for smaller online stores to compete with the unrealistic delivery expectations set by companies such as Amazon.

 You should try and offer free delivery wherever possible, even it it’s only for the Christmas period.
 Most online shoppers expect free standard delivery at least.

 However, this is understandably difficult for some independent eCommerce stores.
 If there’s no way you can possibly offer free delivery, be as up front as possible about your delivery costs.
 There’s nothing worse than reaching the checkout page, only to find an extra £5 added to your order that you weren’t expecting.

 - Be up front about your delivery charges

 Click and Collect

-over home delivery!
-If you have a brick and mortar store, offering click and collect is a great way to drive customers into your store.
-If not, services like allow anyone to have deliveries sent to one of their collection locations, making delivery much more convenient.
+Another useful service to offer customers is Click & Collect.
+Large stores like John Lewis receive huge numbers of click and collect orders in the run up to Christmas.
+In fact, last year 56% of their online customers opted for click and collect over home delivery!
+If you have a bricks and mortar store, offering click and collect is a great way to drive customers into your store.
+If not, services like CornerDrop allow anyone to have deliveries sent to one of their collection locations, making delivery much more convenient.

 Offer Free Returns